 Pet-Proof the Apartment

-Pets are curious, so it’s important to make sure they can explore safely.
+Pets are curious, so it’s important to make sure they can explore your new apartment.
 Organize your space so they don’t come across items they shouldn’t be eating; lock away cleaners, put your potted plants up where they can’t be reached, and use baby gates when needed.
-Pet-proofing takes effort, but it’s worth it for the peace of mind that comes when you know you can leave them home alone safely.
+Pet-proofing takes effort, but it’s worth it for the peace of mind that comes when you know you can leave them home alone.